Food Security and Nutrition

 The Olam Prize for Innovation in Food Security was launched in partnership with Agropolis Foundation, a scientific foundation that supports agricultural research.
 It was established to recognise outstanding scientific innovation for its potential impact on the availability, affordability, accessibility or adequacy of food, as well as to support research to further its development.
 The inaugural prize was awarded in March 2015 to Cornell University’s SRI International Network and Resources Center (SRI-Rice), whose research on the System of Rice Intensification is having a transformative impact on food security in over 50 developing countries around the world.
 Find out more about their work here.

-For more information on the challenges we face, our approach and goals, read the Food Security section of our 2015 CR&S Report.
+Read more on the challenges we face, our goals and our progress in the Food Security section of the FY16 Annual Report.

 - Reduce, re-use, upcycle: reducing waste in the global food supply chain